whytedork/whytedork/README.md

-### Hi there 👋 I'm Thomas George Thomas,
+### Hi there 👋 I'm Hemant Gangwar,

-A software engineer passionate about Data Science :bar_chart:.
+A computer engineer passionate about Data Science :bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

 - 🔭 I’m currently working on:
 	- Monitoring and Analysis of Real Time Logs of Apache Web Server
-	- Research In Hadoop
-- :bulb: I'm interested in all technologies data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all technologies data: **Big Data, Cloud, DevOps, Machine Learning and Data Science**
-- 💬 Talk to me about Formula 1 :racing_car:, Memes, anything that interests you.
+- 💬 Talk to me about trending technologies, anything that interests you.
 - 🌱 I’m currently pursuing **Computer Science and Engineering**.

 ### My skills include